rnelsonchem/pHcalc/README.rst

     >>> phos = Acid(pKa=[2.148, 7.198, 12.319], charge=0, conc=0.01)
     >>> phos.alpha(7.0)
     array([ 8.6055e-06, 6.1204e-01, 3.8795e-01, 1.8611e-06])
-    >>> # This is H3PO4, H2PO4-, HPO4_2-, and HPO4_3-
+    >>> # This is H3PO4, H2PO4-, HPO4_2-, and PO4_3-

-For a Numpy array og pH values, a 2D array of fractional distribution values is returned, where each row is a series of distributions for each given pH.
+For a Numpy array of pH values, a 2D array of fractional distribution values is returned, where each row is a series of distributions for each given pH.
 The 2D returned array can be used to plot a distribution diagram.